What Parents Need To Know About Squid Game On Netflix

 Note: This article includes spoilers for Squid Game Season 1.

 With the exception of Covid-19 variants, nothing went more viral in 2021 than Squid Game.
 The Korean survival-drama took the world by storm, reaching #1 in dozens of countries and inspiring hilarious memes and Halloween costumes as well as ill-advised schoolyard games and celebrity parties.
-Now, Netflix has announced (somewhat nebulously) that Season 2 will be coming to the streaming service.
+Now, Netflix has announced (somewhat nebulously) that Season 2 of the Emmy Award-winning series will be coming to the streaming service.
 While no dates have been announced, many fans are already excited and people who still haven’t watched Season 1 are taking this as a message to get on it.
 But is this something you can watch with your kids or have on while they’re in the living room?
 Here’s what parents need to know about the Korean-language hit.

 Squid Game is absolutely not for children.